October 21, 2014

 Another big consideration for cantilevered slabs is the deflection.
 The deflection can be checked a few different ways.
 The easiest way to interpret the deflection is the Contours shown on the slab.
 This will help you easily visualize the deflection at the edges.
 Just click on the Contours display icon and select Displacement.

-Note: If you don’t have this icon showing, here’s how to add it to your toolbar.
+If you don’t have this icon showing, click on the following link for instructions on how to add it to your toolbar.

 Viewing the Deflected shape of the slab is also a quick and easy way to visualize the behavior of the slab.